All FAQ

 If you experience issues with Admin By Request on Windows 7, we would likely still perform basic troubleshooting, but may be unable to resolve problems specific to the operating system.

 If stability of the client is important, you should disable Auto Update on Windows 7 devices, and subsequently manually test new versions before wider implementation.
-Disable Auto Update in the portal at EPM > Settings > Windows Settings > Endpoint > AUTO-UPDATE.
+Disable Auto Update in the portal at Endpoint Privilege Management > Settings > Windows Settings > Endpoint > AUTO-UPDATE.

 To prevent select devices from auto updating, a registry key needs to be set that overrules the global auto update setting: